nf-core/mag/docs/output.md

 - `GenomeBinning/depths/`
   - `bin_depths_summary.tsv`: Summary of bin sequencing depths for all samples.
 Depths are available for samples mapped against the corresponding assembly, i.e. according to the mapping strategy specified with `--binning_map_mode`.
 Only for short reads.
+  - `bin_depths_summary_refined.tsv`: Summary of bin sequencing depths for all samples against refined bin contigs, if refinement performed.
+Depths are available for samples mapped against the corresponding assembly, i.e. according to the mapping strategy specified with `--binning_map_mode`.
+Only for short reads.
   - `[assembler]-[binner]-[sample/group]-binDepths.heatmap.png`: Clustered heatmap showing bin abundances of the assembly across samples.
 Bin depths are transformed to centered log-ratios and bins as well as samples are clustered by Euclidean distance.
 Again, sample depths are available according to the mapping strategy specified with `--binning_map_mode`.

 </details>